-Charlotte’s most recent book is Gold Diggers, Striking It Rich in the Klondike.
+Charlotte’s most recent book is Promise of Canada, People and Ideas that have Shaped our Country, which included a portrait of Justice Bertha Wilson.
 In 2008, Charlotte published Nellie McClung, a short biography of Canada’s leading women’s rights activist in the Penguin Series, Extraordinary Canadians.
 Her 2006 bestseller, Reluctant Genius: The Passionate Life and Inventive Mind of Alexander Graham Bell, won the Donald Creighton Award for Ontario History and the City of Ottawa Book Award.
-It was also nominated for the Nereus Writers’ Trust Non-Fiction Prize, the National Business Book Award and the Trillium Award.
 Her previous five books, which include Sisters in the Wilderness, The Lives of Susanna Moodie and Catharine Parr Traill, Flint & Feather, The Life and Times of E. Pauline Johnson and A Museum Called Canada, were all award-winning bestsellers.

 Charlotte appears regularly on radio and television as a political and cultural commentator.
 In 2004 she was the advocate for Sir John A. Macdonald, Canada’s first prime minister, for the CBC series: The Greatest Canadian.
 She has been a judge for several of Canada’s most prestigious literary prizes, including the Giller Prize for Fiction, the Charles Taylor Prize for Non-fiction and the Shaughnessy Cohen Prize for Political Writing.
 In February 2013, she championed the novel Away, by Jane Urquhart, in CBC’s annual battle of the books, Canada Reads.